danielbrendel/aquashell-homepage/app/resources/md/reference.md

 wnd_isformvalid "form handle" "result var"; #Indicates if the specified form is valid

 wnd_process; #Processes all window events.
 Should be called in a main loop

+wnd_getcurrentfocus "result var"; Get window handle of window or control that currently has focus

 wnd_freeform "form handle"; #Frees the form and all attached controls
 ```